antonw-88/LinuxAdministration/README.md

    5. Run a service inside a container
    6. Configure a container to start automatically as a systemd service
    7. Attach persistent storage to a container
+11. Additional Resources(my own additions; not necessarily needed for RHCSA).
+   1. Hardware analysis.
+   2. Kernel analysis.
+   3. Process for setting up a new Debian system.

 As with all Red Hat performance-based exams, configurations must persist after reboot without intervention.